-The grants governance committee oversees the distribution of funds nationally and takes a leading role in the state grant review panels.
-The committee is made up of voluntary members from our founding partners FareShare, News Corp Australia community papers and Newman’s Own Foundation.
+The Feed Appeal governance committee oversees the distribution of funds nationally.
+The committee is made up of voluntary members from our founding partners FareShare and News Corp Australia, along with supporting partner Newman’s Own Foundation.

-The committee is passionate about ensuring there is a maximum social impact and return on investment.
-Its guidance will ensure that every dollar makes a difference in each community.
+The committee is passionate about ensuring there is maximum social impact and return on investment.
+Its guidance will ensure every dollar makes a difference in every community.

 Chief Executive Officer

 Marcus has been the CEO of FareShare, Australia’s largest charity kitchens for 12 years.
 The two FareShare kitchens in Melbourne and Brisbane combined rescued more than 850,000kg of fresh food.
 They cooked and distribute more than 2.5 million meals per year.

 Marcus promotes FareShare within the food sector, recruits new food donors, raises funds to cover operating costs and new ventures, and forges partnerships with companies and other food charities to help FareShare achieve their mission.

 Together with Leader Community News, Marcus founded the Feed Melbourne Appeal in 2009, and shortly after the Feed Geelong campaign.
 Marcus has led FareShare since 2007 following years of volunteering in the kitchen and as a board member.
 He was previously Executive Director of Environment Victoria and held corporate affairs roles with ExxonMobil and National Australia Bank.